-James Carney is excited to announce the opening of the first maker's piano workshop and showroom in Industry City - located on the Sunset Park waterfront in Brooklyn, NY.
+Since July 2020 James Carney Pianoworks has been rebuilding highest quality acoustic instruments at the first piano workshop/showroom in Industry City - located on the Sunset Park waterfront in Brooklyn, NY.

-A lengthy career in music including performance, composition, leading several recordings and curating a well regarded series of live music led him in recent years to expand into skilled work in the tech and restoration of fine pianos.
-In his new shop and showroom located at 68 34th Street in Brooklyn, Carney transforms older, beloved Steinway grand pianos into custom, modern instruments.
+A lengthy career in music including performance, composition, leading many studio recordings and curating a well regarded series of live music led James Carney in recent years to expand into skilled work in the tech and restoration of fine pianos.
+In his shop and showroom located at 68 34th Street in Brooklyn, Carney transforms older, beloved Steinway grand pianos into custom, modern instruments.
 Retaining the integrity of these instruments is a driving force behind his work, informed by his decades of musical experience.

 The large, secure, light-filled space with 13' ceilings and polished concrete floors is perfect for Carney's high end, meticulous piano work.
 "It's a modern, clean, and technologically advanced shop with real humidity and acoustic control.
 Featuring state-of-the-art tools and equipment, the focus is on rebuilding techniques that make the most of an instrument's performance potential while preserving the vintage parts and aspects of a piano that can’t be replaced.
-We’ll engage in time-honored rebuilding techniques while utilizing newer innovations such as wire rescaling, hybrid wire inclusion, and customized action modifications that elevate the touch and tone of each individual piano.
-My hope is that it will be a relaxed and welcoming space where the pianist can either select an instrument that we've redone, or bring their own instrument in for repairs, upgrades, or full rebuilding."
+We’ll engage in time-honored rebuilding techniques while utilizing newer innovations such as wire rescaling, hybrid wire inclusion, and customized action modifications that elevate the touch and tone of each individual piano."